 The First Resource for Jails

-With the emergence of the NIJO Legal-Based Jail Guidelines, sheriffs and jail administrators across the country have openly expressed the need for legal-based policy and procedure.
+With the expansion of the NIJO Legal-Based Jail Guidelines, sheriffs and jail administrators across the country have openly expressed the need for legal-based policy and procedure.
 Many agencies lack the staff, budget, resources and time to be able to fully develop them.

 Thru a partnership between The National Institute for Jail Operations and DeLand and Associates, the most comprehensive collection of legal-based policies are available for sheriffs and jail administrators.
 Over 400 policies and procedures are based on laws and statutes applicable to the jail.
 Every policy further contains rationale and annotation as applicable to support the policy and procedure.
 The NIJO Model Policies and Procedures coincide with the NIJO Legal-Based Guidelines, auditing and risk management tools and legal-based training offered through the NIJO.

 The primary objectives of providing legal-based policies and procedures through the partnership are to: